PLATOONProject/Metadata-Registry/README.md

 			mv server.crt cert/
 			mv server.key cert/

-### 4.2 Running The Broker
+### 4.2 Running The Metadata Registry
-To run the broker you can either make use of docker images provided by us as shown in **Section 4.2.1**
+To run the Metadata Registry you can either make use of docker images provided by us as shown in **Section 4.2.1** or build your customized docker as shown in **Section 4.2.2**.

-#### 4.2.1 Running The Broker With Provided Image
+#### 4.2.1 Running The Metadata Registry With Provided Image
-If you want to run the broker with the provided image please follow the following steps:
+If you want to run the Metadata Registry with the provided image please follow the following steps:

 **Step 1: Clone the repository**